Skip To Main Content

 Our team speaks with school leaders around the world, from public school districts and charter schools to independent and international schools.
 While calculating the ROI of your school website can be a bit nuanced, there are a few ways the schools we work with define the return on their investment, including:

 Increasing inquiries and enrollment is one of the top reasons schools contact Finalsite in the first place—it’s an important data point that is often measured and reviewed after launching a new website.
-As reported in Finalsite client stories, some schools that redesign have seen a 50% increase in website visitors and an average of 40% increase in inquiries, leading to an increase in applicants.
-Goals achieved!

 • 40% increase in applications